-Leather is a material made from the skin (hide) of an animal by tanning or a similar process.
-Most hides have to be split because it is too thick to be used in any type of manufacturing.
-The top portion of the hide is known as Top Grain Leather while the bottom layer is known as Split Leather.
+Leather is a material made from the skin (hide) of an animal by tanning.
+Most hides have to be split because it is too thick to be used for crafting wallets and bags.
+After splitting the hide, the top portion is known as Top Grain Leather while the bottom portion is known as Split Leather.
+(Refer to image below)

 Top Grain Leather

-Top Grain Leather is the most valuable, desirable and durable part of the animal hide which is just below the hair.
-Every Top Grain Leather has some kinds of markings such as scars, insect bites, wrinkles and veining which are natural characteristics of leather.
+Top Grain Leather is the most valuable, desirable and durable part of the animal hide.
+It will have some markings such as scars, insect bites, wrinkles and veining which are natural characteristics of leather.

-Split Leather is the bottom layer of the animal hide after it is split.
-It is coarser, less durable but more affordable than Top Grain Leather.
-Split Leather is often used to make Suede or Pigmented Leather by coating the surface with polymer and pigment.
+Split Leather is coarser, less durable but more affordable than Top Grain Leather.
+Split Leather is often used to make Suede or Finished Split Leather.
+Finished Split Leather often comes with polymer coating on the surface.

-Fake leather are marketed under many names such as Faux Leather, Vegan Leather, PU Leather, PVC Leather, Synthetic Leather, Pleather, Simulated Leather, Leatherette, Artificial Leather, Quality Leather and Eco Leather.
+Fake leather also comes in different names such as Vegan Leather, PU Leather, Simulated Leather, Leatherette, Eco Leather, etc.